 Unhealthy eating and obesity are national epidemics.
 Over the past few years, there has been a tidal wave of consumers waking up to this fact and educating themselves about food.
 The result has been a move away from processed, artificial foods in favor of simple, whole foods such as vegetables, fruits, whole grains, and natural proteins – like eggs.

 We believe that by pushing the FDA on this out-of-date definition, we can help drive this healthy eating trend forward.
 And you can help!

 You can read our full 17-page petition to the FDA to review and change their outdated criteria.

-“I am thrilled to support Pete and Gerry’s Organic Eggs in its effort to work with the FDA in reconsidering some of its outdated and misleading regulations that keep eggs from getting the ‘healthy’ label.
+“I am thrilled to support Pete & Gerry's in their effort to work with the FDA in reconsidering some of its outdated and misleading regulations that keep eggs from getting the ‘healthy’ label.
 Nutrient-dense whole foods like eggs, avocados, and salmon are important additions to a healthful diet and Americans should be eating more of them as well as be encouraged to avoid sugar-packed, processed foods that are filled with unhealthy ingredients, but can still be labeled as ‘healthy.’” —Keri Glassman, MS, RD, CDN, Read Keri's 5 Smart Reasons to Eat Eggs Every Day

 SOURCE: Table adapted from the US Food & Drug Administration's Guidance For Industry.
 A food labeling guide.
 Appendix B: Additional requirements for nutrient content claims: [www.fda.gov ] (https://www.fda.gov/downloads/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/UCM265446.pdf )| April, 2013